LeonardoBeluzi/url-shortener/README.md

 - APPLICATION_VERSION -> should be filled with the version

-- APPLICATION_HOST -> should be filled with the application IP
+- APPLICATION_HOST -> should be filled with the application IP and port if needed

 - SWAGGER_TITLE -> should be filled with the title that is going to be displayed by swagger